|

 safety is supposed to be the prime concern in HD, concerns to

-limit "False-positives" must start with a requirement that "False-negatives"
+limit "False-positives" which slow the work down must start with a requirement that "False-negatives"

 be reduced to zero (or as close to zero as is possible).
 With